Best Practices in Loan Review: Loan Review Governance (Part 1)

 The Board of Directors plays a crucial role in the development and oversight of a loan review program.
-The process begins with the policies that have been adopted by the Board of Directors to set the tone and the credit culture of the organization.
+The process of Best Practices in Loan Review begins with the policies that have been adopted by the Board of Directors to set the tone and the credit culture of the organization.
 The loan review policy should identify the objectives of the loan review program.
 For example, the objective of the loan review could state to provide assurance that credit policies and processes are being followed and that the risk of the loan portfolio is properly identified.
 Per the Office of the Comptroller of the Currency (OCC), “The board and senior management must ensure that a suitable framework exists to identify, measure, monitor, and control credit risk.
 Board-approved policies and procedures should guide the risk rating process.”

 Responsibilities of the Board of Directors are to:

 - Adopt polices

 - Enforce policies

 - Assign responsibility and accountability for the risk rating process

 - Maintain and adequate Allowance for Loan and Lease Losses (ALLL)